erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 ### 4.3 Dynamic prefix truncation

-Even if prefix truncation is not implemented directly and B-tree pages format is not changes, dynamic prefix truncation could be used to reduce comparison costs based on the knowledge about shared prefix and fence keys.
-Following the diagram on Fig. 9, if we want to add a new key (an outstanding item) and fence keys on a page have common prefix (marked red), it means all the keys have it and could be omitted from comparison (leaving us with only blue part to deal with):
+Even if prefix truncation is not implemented directly and B-tree pages format is not changed, dynamic prefix truncation could be used to reduce comparison costs based on the knowledge about shared prefix and fence keys.
+Following the diagram on Fig. 9, if we want to add a new key (an outstanding item) and fence keys on a page have common prefix (marked as red parts), it means all the keys have it and could be omitted from comparison (leaving us with only blue part to deal with):

 <figure>
 <img src="/public/img/dynamic-prefix-truncation.png" border="0" width="40%" style="margin: auto">